lfittl/pgdatagraph/README.md

 ![Screenshot of pgdatagraph](https://raw.github.com/pganalyze/pgdatagraph/master/screenshot.png)

-Comfortable graphing library for time-series data - based on D3 and Rickshaw.
+Interactive widget for graphing time-series data - based on D3 and Rickshaw.

 Note that the repository is structured as a Ruby gem.
 If you don't use this as a library inside a Ruby project just copy the code from app/assets to your project directory.